EBelizor/Pewlett-Hackard-Analysis/README.md

 ### Employees Eligible for Program

 - Our True Targets revealed.
-We see Exactly who we need to Reach out too.
+We see Exactly who we need to Reach out to; 1550 Employees

 ![](Resources/mentorship_eligibilty.png)